In this article, we will discuss the significant differences between the two prominent certifications in the Agile

 Leading SAFe with SAFe® Agilist

-Scaled Agile Framework is designed to resolve scaling issues in an agile environment, that were challenging to be sorted by Scrum or such agile frameworks.
-SAFe® not only bridges the breaches/gaps between the teams of a large program but also enhances communication between teams, improves the predictability & quality of the product.
+Scaled Agile ramework is designed to resolve scaling issues in an agile environment, that were challenging to be sorted by Scrum or such agile frameworks.
+SAFe® not only bridges the breaches/gaps between the teams of a large program but also enhances communication between teams, and improves the predictability & quality of the product.

-Here, there is an abundant significance for the release of a product in a sustainably shorter lead time.
+Here, there is abundant significance for the release of a product in a sustainably shorter lead time.
 This scaled framework authorizes the organization to bring changes in the work culture starting from the leadership team.
-Additionally, this makes it easier to scale up a company and to see a steep growth in the team’s productivity.
+Additionally, this makes it easier to scale up a company and see steep growth in the team’s productivity.

-Collaboration, synchronisation of alignments, delivery of multiple agile teams, etc can be smoothly done by implementing the SAFe® framework leading to the success of the organisation.
+Collaboration, synchronization of alignments, delivery of multiple agile teams, etc can be smoothly done by implementing the SAFe® framework leading to the success of the organization.

 Certified Scrum MasterCertified Scrum Master (CSM) is one of the primary certifications you can have with an elementary knowledge of Scrum and Agile.
 This helps to have a thorough understanding of the Scrum framework.
 CSM also helps professionals to know the value of Scrum and how to implement the Scrum framework.